sosa-baya/my-academic-page/content/publication/JMPS-Kiri1/index.md

 ---
-title: "On Local Kirigami Mechanics I: Isometric Conical Solutions"
+title: "On Local Kirigami Mechanics 1I: Isometric Conical Solutions"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here